UdayGajul/Production-and-Payroll-Management-System-PMS/README.md

 To run the program, you need to install the following libraries/modules:

-- tkinter: Python's standard GUI (Graphical User Interface) toolkit.
+- *tkinter*: Python's standard GUI (Graphical User Interface) toolkit.
-- ttkbootstrap: A library for creating themed widgets using Bootstrap CSS framework.
+- *ttkbootstrap*: A library for creating themed widgets using Bootstrap CSS framework.
-- matplotlib: A plotting library for creating static, animated, and interactive visualization in Python.
+- *matplotlib*: A plotting library for creating static, animated, and interactive visualization in Python.
-- pillow: Python Imaging Library (PIL), used for working with images.
+- *pillow*: Python Imaging Library (PIL), used for working with images.

 You can install these libraries/modules using pip.
 Open your command-line interface and run the following commands: